Beaver Crossing, Nebraska

 Beaver Crossing is a village in Seward County, Nebraska, United States.
-The population was 403 at the 2010 census.
+The population was 375 at the 2020 census.

 History

 Beaver Crossing was platted in 1875 in anticipation of the building of the railroad which, to the town's dismay, would not arrive until 1887.
-It was named from a nearby crossing of the Overland Trail over Beaver Creek.
+It was named from a nearby crossing of a trail from Nebraska City to Fort Kearny over Beaver Creek.

 On May 11, 2014, a powerful EF3 tornado struck Beaver Crossing, damaging virtually every structure.
 The tornado also caused damage in nearby Cordova.
 Despite the significant damage, there were no fatalities.